AgentWorm: Self-Propagating Attacks Across LLM Agent Ecosystems: Threats to Validity

-This work presents a functional worm attack against a production-scale agent ecosystem, highlighting the dual-use tension between enabling understanding and potential misuse.
-We follow proactive security research traditions, recognizing that the vulnerabilities exploited by ClawWorm stem from inherent architectural properties in the publicly available OpenClaw codebase, accessible to motivated adversaries.
-Withholding this information would leave defenders uninformed and unprotected.
-Our objective is to enhance the understanding of security risks in multi-agent AI ecosystems, not to harm OpenClaw or its community.
-All experiments were conducted in isolation, with agents running in a private network and no real user data accessed.

-The vulnerabilities identified here are not unique to OpenClaw.
-Flat context trust, persistent memory with unconditional execution, LLM-authorized tool access, and unaudited extension marketplaces are common across the rapidly expanding landscape of autonomous agent frameworks.
-As agents are increasingly deployed with real-world privileges, from managing financial transactions to accessing sensitive data and operating infrastructure, the consequences of worm-like propagation extend well beyond compromised chatbots.
-We call upon framework developers and the research community to treat multi-agent security as a first-class design concern, and we encourage all researchers building on this work to adhere to the same principles: isolated experimentation, responsible disclosure, and a commitment to defence over offence.

-\subsection{Threats to Validity}
+\section{Threats to Validity}

 \textbf{Internal threats}.
-While we evaluated four distinct LLM backends at scale ($n = 50$ trials per condition), our adversarial prompts rely on fixed templates and structured authority cues.
+While five distinct LLM backends were evaluated at scale, the adversarial prompts rely on fixed templates and structured authority cues.
 Different models may exhibit varying compliance if the social engineering strategy or contextual framing is altered.
-Additionally, we do not perform fine-grained ablation studies isolating individual semantic design choices, such as the specific wording of the propagation trigger or the exact number of retry attempts, which may artificially inflate or deflate success rates for specific models.
+Additionally, no fine-grained ablation studies are performed to isolate individual semantic design choices, such as the specific wording of the propagation trigger or the exact number of retry attempts, which may artificially inflate or deflate success rates for specific models.